Rajnish-J/DSA/StandardProblems/Algorithms/Sorting.md

-# **Sorting Algorithms: Bubble Sort & Selection Sort**
+# **Sorting Algorithms: Bubble Sort, Selection Sort & Insertion Sort**

 ## **Introduction**

 Sorting algorithms are fundamental in computer science and help arrange data in a specific order, typically ascending or descending.
-Two basic sorting algorithms, **Bubble Sort** and **Selection Sort**, are widely used for educational purposes due to their simplicity and easy implementation.
+Three basic sorting algorithms, **Bubble Sort**, **Selection Sort**, and **Insertion Sort**, are widely used for educational purposes due to their simplicity and easy implementation.

 ---

 # **Bubble Sort Algorithm**

 ## **How Bubble Sort Works?**

 Bubble Sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The process is repeated until the entire list is sorted.

 ### **Example: Sorting [45, 10, 18, 17, 7] in Ascending Order**

 1. Compare `45` and `10`, swap → `[10, 45, 18, 17, 7]`
 2. Compare `45` and `18`, swap → `[10, 18, 45, 17, 7]`
 3. Compare `45` and `17`, swap → `[10, 18, 17, 45, 7]`